Wilkinson Microwave Anisotropy Probe DR2

 the set of three year WMAP papers for more details.
 The columns of this extension are:

-The covariance matrix of a pixel may be constructed by assembling the row elements into a 3x3 symmetric matrix with the form:
+The covariance matrix of a pixel may be constructed by assembling the row elements into a 3x3 or 2x2 symmetric matrix with the form:

 The noise covariance matrices described above do not fully characterize the pixel-to-pixel noise in the res 4 maps.
 Therefore a more accurate, and much larger, inverse covariance matrix is supplied for each map as a separate product.
 This matrix consists of 12288x12288 elements in sixteen 3072x3072 blocks.
 The covariance matrices included in the map files comprise the diagonal elements of each of the blocks describing Q, U, and S coupling.